aisivan36/wonderwords/README.md

 <!-- Get Dependency -->

-Finally, you can get the requires dependencies just like running flutter get but with instant all of the packages at same time by running make get in the terminal.
+Finally, you can get the requires dependencies just like running flutter get but with instant command at once by running make get in the terminal.

 This command is issued in root project named it "makefile" you can change and do whatever you want.

 `make get`